Table of Contents

 Try to invest

 Investment, an offshoot of savings, is the act of purchasing assets, which might be in the form of land, for example, to earn a return on the money you invested.
-The sole aim of investing, as opposed to saving is to increase an individual’s wealth.
+The sole aim of investing, as opposed to saving, is to increase an individual’s wealth.

 To better manage your finances, you are better off if you learn to invest prudently.
 One of my favorite lines in investing is by Warren Buffet, the CEO of Berkshire Hathaway.
 He said, “I do not look for six-foot poles to jump over, but rather one-foot sticks to walk over”.
 This means that it doesn’t have to be complex.
 But like all things good, investment can be difficult and mind-boggling at first.
 Dogged determination can get you far, and might go a long way in helping you dodge the glaring blunders that novice investors make.
 Time spent on the internet, or on books will go a long way in helping you figure out the best investment vehicle.